Kokan/Kokan.github.io/_posts/2019-06-16-syslog-ng-tic-tac-toe.markdown

                 template "XO0XX0O00+33" "XO0XXXO0O"; #x win
 ```

-The set of *X*, *O* and *0* describes the state of the game, followed by the step provided by user, mapped into the next step.
+The set of *X*, *O* and *0* describes the state of the game, followed by the step provided by the user, mapped into the next step.
 Imagine just this subset of states with *if-else*.

-# wait
+# Waiting for user input

-This was the actual puzzle for me.
-Actually what was needed to somehow store a *state*, and make it accessible in the message provided by the user (remember we have messages).
+This part was the actual puzzle for me.
+Actually, what I needed was a way to somehow store a *state*, and make it accessible in the message provided by the user (don't forget that we have messages to deal with).
-The idea was to have one message from the user, and one message to store the *state*.
-Initially I was thinking to create two logpath for each of those thing, but in the end even with two logpaths merging the messages is needed.
+The idea was to have one message from the user, and another one to store the *state*.
+Initially I was thinking about creating two logpaths for each of those, but in the end I found that even when using two logpaths, merging the messages is needed.

-There are is actually a parser called *grouping-by*, that does exactly what is needed here.
-It is possible to provide a *key* which groups messages together, and the any number of context of the messages can be merged.
+Luckily, a parser called *grouping-by* already exists, and, that does exactly what is needed here.
+For this parser, is possible to provide a *key* which groups messages together, and then any number of the messages' contexts can be merged.

 After this the logic is fairly easy:
-1. generate an initial message with initial state
+1. Generate an initial message with an initial state.
-2. receive user input or receive input from the previous loop with a state (similar to the pi config)
+2. Receive user input or receive input from the previous loop with a state (similar to the pi configuration).
-3. wait for user input, and a state message
+3. Wait for user input, and a state message.
-5. act upon like: display, game logic
+5. Act upon them: display, game logic.
-5. forward the new state to the next loop and go back to step 2
+5. Forward the new state to the next loop and go back to step 2.

-the same as a configuration:
+Now let us see the above within the configuration:
 ```
 # MAIN